Top of the page

 After the colostomy, a plastic bag called a colostomy pouch is taped over the opening on the outside of your body.
 You will be taught how to take care of your pouch and how to watch for infection.
 With proper care, you should be able to return to normal but non-strenuous activities within a few months.

 A colostomy is done when part of your colon or rectum has been removed and the part that remains cannot function normally.
-A colostomy may be done as part of an operation to treat colorectal cancer.
+A colostomy may be done as part of treatment for colorectal cancer, diverticulitis, or other colon problems.

 The colostomy opening can become infected.
 To prevent this, keep your skin under the pouch clean and dry.